Vanilagy/Marbleland/docs/api.md

 	levels: LevelInfo[],
 	downloads: number,
 	lovedCount: number,
-	lovedByYou: boolean // Indicates if the logged-in user has loved the level }
+	lovedByYou: boolean // Indicates if the logged-in user has loved the pack }
 ```